elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Solutions
 * {% tool "systems-biology-markup-language" %} is a popular standardised format for sharing mathematical models for which a variety of tools are available for model building.
-* More generally, the {% tool "computational-modeling-in-biology-network" %}, provides a platform for coordinating the standardisation of models in biology.
+* More generally, the {% tool "computational-modelling-in-biology-network" %}, provides a platform for coordinating the standardisation of models in biology.
 * SBOL can also be used to associate a genetic design with its corresponding model.
 * Models can be shared in model repositories such as {% tool "biomodels" %}.